Skip to main content

 Recycling and trash

-Cleaners in the Twin Cities metro area are required to recycle if they have more than four cubic yards of trash per week.
+Cleaners in the Twin Cities metropolitan area are required to recycle if they have more than four cubic yards of trash per week.

 Wastewater